MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Place Event Memory, Place Memory, Event Memory Details

-\textbf{Evene Cluster Details} We use the DP-Means algorithm for clustering the events.
-Similar approach was done in \cite{ptgm}, where K-Means algorithm is used to cluster 100 goal states in massive Minecraft dataset.
+Using clustering algorithm in Minecraft was previously done in \cite{ptgm}, where K-Means algorithm is used to cluster 100 goal states in massive Minecraft dataset.
 However, they applied the clustering on the reduced dimension of MineCLIP representation with t-SNE \citep{JMLR:v9:vandermaaten08a}.
-In this work, we directly apply DP-Means algorithm in MineCLIP representation space setting initial number of clusters to 5.
+In this work, we directly apply DP-Means algorithm in MineCLIP representation space setting initial number of clusters $K'=5$, and $\delta=1$.

 \textbf{Place Cluster Details} We provide a detailed explanation of how place clusters are formed.
 Each place cluster stores the agent’s experience frames based on its 2D ground position $(x, y)$ and head direction angle yaw.
 The size of a place cluster and its yaw range are defined by parameters $C$ (in Minecraft block) and $W \in (0^{\circ},180^{\circ})$, respectively, which distinguish different clusters.
 A place cluster is centered at a specific position $(x, y)$ with a center yaw $w$.
 An experience frame is assigned to a place cluster if the agent’s position falls within the range $(x-C/2, x+C/2)$ for $x$ and $(y-C/2, y+C/2)$ for $y$, and the yaw angle satisfies $(w-W/2, w+W/2)$.
-We use relative position and yaw for center of the place cluster implying that the center of the initial place cluster has position $(0,0)$, and yaw $0$.
+We use relative position and yaw for center of the place cluster, implying that the center of the initial place cluster has position $(0,0)$, and yaw $0$.

 \textbf{Exploiting hierarchical structure of Place Event Memory} For memory read operation, we can exploit hierarchical structure of place event memory for better computation efficiency.
 Suppose we have $N_1$ place clusters and exactly $N_2$ event clusters for each place cluster.
 Then, read operation in Algorithm \ref{algo:placeevent_read} has computational complexity of $O(N_1 N_2)$.
 However, if we first attend only to place clusters (calculate $s_{ik}$ from center embeddings $e_{M_k}$ from place clusters), then attend to event clusters from extracted top-$k$ place clusters, the computational complexity becomes $O(N_1+kN_2)$.
 However, center embedding $e_{M_k}$ may not be sufficient summarization of the place cluster, since center embedding can not capture all different events occurred in that place.
 Thus, we use the read operation as in Algorithm \ref{algo:placeevent_read}.